PanDAWMS/panda-docs/docs/source/architecture/harvester.rst

 for each resource provider, and communicates with PanDA server on behalf of Pilot if it runs on the limited environment where outbound network connectivity is missing.

+Harvester is a common project that extends beyond PanDA.
-The details of Harvester are described at `Harvester documentation page <https://github.com/HSF/harvester/wiki/Home>`_.
+The details of Harvester are described on `external Harvester documentation page <https://github.com/HSF/harvester/wiki/Home>`_.

 |br|